suxess-it/kubriX/README.md

 Details about our onboarding concept are explained in [Onboarding](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md).
 There is also explained how to modify which gitops-Repos to onboard new teams and new applications.

 Of course our portal helps to onboard teams and apps easier.
-However, currently we are facing some issues when login into the portal in a codespace via github login.
+However, currently we are facing some issues when login into the portal in a codespace via GitHub login.
 OAuth and Browser-Codespaces don't seem to work together at the moment.
-We will try tofix thatin the future.
-In the meantime you can start your codespace in your local VSCode.
+We will try to fix that in the future.
+In the meantime you can start your devcontainer in your local VSCode.
 There it should work.

 ## Known issues